-Rocherpan had a fortuitous start, when farmer Pierre Rocher arrived in this area in 1839 looking for improved summer grazing for his livestock.
+Rocherpan had a fortuitous start when farmer Pierre Rocher arrived in this area in 1839 looking for improved summer grazing for his livestock.
 Rocher and his workers closed off the mouth of Papkuils River, forcing it to flow behind the dunes that separate the sandveld from the sea.
-This inadvertently created a perfect habitat for water birds, and the local species have thrived ever since.
-Along the coast you’ll see the rare and endangered black oystercatcher, the kelp gull and the Cape shoveller.
+This inadvertently created a perfect habitat for waterbirds, and the local species have thrived ever since.
+Along the coast, you’ll see the rare and endangered black oystercatcher, the kelp gull and the Cape shoveller.

 Rocherpan currently has eight eco-cabins available to be booked for accommodation, with the four newest cabins having just opened.
-Click here to download a map of the reserve to see where the cabins, pan, beach, and hiking trails are.
+Click Here to download a map of the reserve to see where the cabins, pan, beach, and hiking trails are.
 Please call our reservations office to make your booking.

-How to get there
+How to Get There

 Rocherpan lies 25 km north of Velddrif on the coastal road.
 Velddrif can be reached on the West Coast Road (R27), that starts in Cape Town and takes you through Milnerton before running along the coast through Bloubergstrand, Melkbosstrand and Langebaan.

 GPS: 32 36 53.47 S 18 18 6.73 E